mendix/docs/content/howto/mobile/native-navigation.md

 ### 5.2 Minimize the number of open pages to reduce memory using

-As mentioned above, when opening pages, these pages are kept in memory, which can cause memory or performance issues.
-The consequence of this is that the choice between using an Open Page or a Close Page action just be made more deliberately than with web applications.
+As mentioned above, while the user navigates through the applications, all pages stay open in the background.
+This uses the device's memory, and having too many open pages can cause performance issues.
+The consequence of this is that the choice between using an Open Page or a Close Page action should be made more deliberately than with web applications.

-Where possible, we advise you to use the Close Page action (or the above mentioned variants of the Show Page action) as much as possible, to ensure that you don't keep too many superfluous pages alive in memory.
+Where possible, we advise you to use the Close Page action (or the above mentioned variants of the Show Page action) as much as possible, to ensure that you don't keep too many superfluous pages open.

 ### 5.3 Use popups for modal interactions